 If your manufactured home has a pier and beam foundation, it can usually be relocated by a contractor who specializes in manufactured homes.
 Depending on factors like where the home will be located, manufactured homes can also be placed on a permanent foundation, crawl space or basement.

 Like manufactured homes, modular homes are constructed inside building facilities and then transported to the home site.
 The main difference between manufactured and modular homes is that manufactured homes are built to the national HUD code, while modular homes are built to all applicable state and local building codes.
 This is similar to the way traditional site-built homes are constructed.

 The codes and standards a modular home is built to can vary based not only on the state but also the county, city or township the home will be located in.
-For example, some states like North and South Carolina both have standards about the appearance of a modular home that regulate the minimum roof pitch, overhang length and foundation wall requirements.
-Georgia and Wisconsin require modular homes to be permanently installed at the home site without a steel frame, while Tennessee allows on-frame foundations and lower pitch roofs.
+For example, some states, like North and South Carolina, have standards about the appearance of a modular home that regulate the minimum roof pitch, overhang length and foundation wall requirements.
+Some areas may require modular homes to be permanently installed at the home site without a steel frame, while others allow on-frame foundations and lower pitch roofs.

 Why Choose a Prefab Home?

 A prefab home from Clayton can be a great choice for you and your family for many reasons.
 We construct our homes across the country inside of our home building facilities, using a streamlined process that allows us to reduce waste and delays because of factors like bad weather.
 This means we can offer you a more affordable home.